 A rake is a part of the siding that intersects with the roofing.

 The highlighted area is a rake.
 You can see how the right side of the highlighted area intersects the roofing on the bottom.
-This requires more panels and cuts to the panels, creating a higher waste factor and ultimately raising the cost of the project.
+This requires more panels and cuts to the panels, creating a higher waste factor and ultimately raising the project's cost.

 Many homes are not built like cardboard boxes.
-You can see in the design of these homes there are many corners and angled sides that require extra steps to be taken to replace the siding that will add to your cost.
+You can see in the design of these homes there are many corners and angled sides that require extra steps to replace the siding, that will add to your cost.

-The reason it costs more when your home has more gables and rake is that it increases the waste factor of the project.
+It costs more when your home has more gables and rakes because it increases the project's waste factor.

 A house built like a box requires very little cutting and trimming of the siding to fit the home.
-With gables and rake, the edges are starting or ending at an angle.
-This means that each piece of siding must be cut to the exact angle to fit the side.
+With roofs and rakes, the edges start or end at an angle.
+This means each piece of siding must be cut to the exact angle to fit the side.

 Trimming all of those pieces of siding creates a higher waste with what is cut off.

 The same goes for the design of your home.
-If your siding goes up into a triangle shape, it is going to cost you more because more materials are needed to be trimmed down to fit, raising the cost and the waste factor.
+If your siding goes up into a triangle shape, it will cost you more because more materials must be trimmed to fit, raising the cost and the waste factor.